 First if all, with mixed insulin, the ratios are fixed.
 For instance, with 70/30 insulin, you get 70% intermediate acting (used as basal) and 30% short acting (used as bolus).
 You can’t change the ratios.
 So if you need more short acting, for instance, you HAVE to take more intermediate acting too.
 Not ideal.

-Next, because the N portion of the insulin lasts about 1/2 a day, you can’t take a mixed injection at lunch.
-Leaving you totally uncovered for lunch, resulting in elevations.
-(Some people add an R injection before lunch to address this.)
+Next, because the N portion of the insulin lasts about 1/2 a day, you can’t take a mixed injection at lunch, which may result in elevations.
+(A lunch meal may possibly be covered by a peak in “N” insulin but this is often unpredictable.
+Therefore, some people add an R injection before lunch to address this.)

 But overall, it is my opinion that it is best to split insulins up and mix them yourself.
 They can be mixed in the same syringe (see how to HERE).
 That means buying a separate vial of R and N.